 2.2.
 Passing parameters to immutable front-end bundle

-As pointed above, preserving a well-tested and reliable front-end bundle is worth the efforts.
-Then how hosting the front-end from the .NET may help injecting environment variables?
+As pointed out above, preserving a well-tested and reliable front-end bundle is worth the effort.
+Then how hosting the front-end from the .NET may help inject environment variables?
 Of course, if we still hate doing a round trip to fetch variables in a JSON

 file when the SPA has been bootstrapped.